douglasdeveloper925/The-Douglas-Garden/hugo-site/content/about.md

 draft: false
 ---

-This is an about page for the Douglas Digital Garden focused on personal development and mindset mastery.
+This is an about page for the Douglas-Digital-Temple focused on personal development and mindset mastery.